thestackcollective/curriculum-site/module4/pd/lessons/education_and_community.md

 4. **Feedback Loop:** Collecting and communicating developer feedback to internal teams to drive product improvements and align with user needs.
 5. **Evangelism:** Representing the company at industry events, conferences, and online to raise awareness, excitement, and trust in the product.

-Turing alum, Danny Ramos 2003, aka the person interviewing all the incredible alumni aka the person writing these lessons aka _me_, was hired as a Developer Relations Engineer at New Relic after Turing, and for the sake of continuity I’ll stick to 3rd person.
+TheStackCollective alum, Danny Ramos 2003, aka the person interviewing all the incredible alumni aka the person writing these lessons aka _me_, was hired as a Developer Relations Engineer at New Relic after TheStackCollective, and for the sake of continuity I’ll stick to 3rd person.
 Ahem, DevRel has been rapidly growing within the tech industry and tech companies look to bridge the gap between their product and their communities i.e. the developers using their product.
 During Danny’s time at New Relic he experienced the range of Developer Relations from highly community focused to product focused.

 <section class="call-to-action">
 ***“When I was first hired at New Relic we were encouraged to never bring up the product.
 Our director wanted us to build authentic and genuine connections with developers.
 From Twitch streaming, Twitter posting, blog posting, conference attending, we were engaging with the overall tech community in any way we could to foster relationships.
 I was part of a team of 10 engineers that ranged in experience.
 This first month I was there I helped organize a 24-hour Twitch stream consisting of workshops, talks, live coding, and interviews while building a new Ruby meetup from scratch to launch the day of the Twitch stream.
 It was insane.”***